christophihl/startupengineer/content/_repos/dat_sci_3/14_rep_shiny.md

 **Shiny**

 Take the flexdashboard, which we have created in this session (with the German map), make it reactive and add shiny components to it.
-It does not necessarily has to look like the following, but it should have a selection function for the Bike Type (category_1) and for the Bike Family (category_2) and a date range slider.
+It does not necessarily has to look like the following, but it should have a selection function for the Bike Type (category_1) and for the Bike Family (category_2), a date range slider and at least two visualizations.
 For the bike selection tools, I have used `shinyWidgets::checkboxGroupButtons()`, `shinyWidgets::pickerInput()`.
 Check [dreamrs.github.io/shinyWidgets/index.html](https://dreamrs.github.io/shinyWidgets/index.html) to see the code.
 Using the `shinyWidgets` package is optional, you can also use the built in checkboxes.
 Use `renderPlotly()` and `plotlyOutput()` to plot the map reactively.
 Don't forget to put `runtime: shiny` at the top of the Rmarkdown file.

 {{< figure src="/img/courses/dat_sci/14/sales_dashboard.png">}}